echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/choline.md

 # Choline
-Choline is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body through urine or perspiration.
+Choline is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.
 It is related to the B Vitamins, but not considered yet one of them.

 ## Health support
 - __Blood cholesterol levels stabilisation__;